jimburton/scrabble/chapters/Chapter2.md

                  }
 ```

+Making `Turn` into an instance of `Enum` will come in handy when we
+want to toggle the turn after a player takes a move.
+Instead of
+writing an `if` statement that chooses whether to make the new turn
+`P1` or `P2` we can just write `succ _turn`, which returns the next
+value in the `Enum`, "wrapping round" to the first value if we are
-Note that the game includes a `StdGen`, or generator for pseudo-random
+currently on the last one.
+Note that the game includes a `StdGen`, or
-numbers.
-We need this because we want to supply players with tiles
+generator for pseudo-random numbers.
+We need this because we want to
-taken at "random" from the bag, something that we'll come to in the
+supply players with tiles taken at "random" from the bag, something
-next chapter.
+that we'll come to in the next chapter.

 ## Records, their clumsiness, and lenses